 As I neared the young ones, I put all my weight on my right foot, keeping the accelerator pedal on the floor until I heard the crashing of the two children on the hood, and then the sharp cry of pain from one of the two.
 I was so fascinated for a moment, that when after I had stopped my vehicle, I just sat in a daze, sweet visions filling my head.

-We referred to O’Rourke’s twisted teenage fiction as “the sort of thought process that can be easily rationalized – no matter how far back it is in your past.”
+We referred to O’Rourke’s twisted teenage fiction as “the sort of thought process that cannot be easily rationalized – no matter how far back it is in your past.”

 “We knew Democrats were inching ever closer toward making the murder of our youth part of their platform, but this?” we wrote.
 “This is sick …“